jordymac/placeos-site/content/products/hvac-automation.md

 ## 30% of energy in commercial buildings is wasted and it's static HVAC schedules fault

 Up to [30% of energy in commercial buildings is wasted](/industry/energy/)—often because HVAC systems run on static schedules regardless of occupancy.
 Studies show that basing HVAC control on real-time presence could improve HVAC efficiency by up to 40%.

-[PlaceOS helped one university reduce HVAC energy usage by 23%](/projects/campus-energy-reduction-sustainability/)—all without installing new sensors.
+We've already proven this [helping one university reduce HVAC energy usage by 23%](/projects/campus-energy-reduction-sustainability/)—all without installing new sensors.

-Deploy intelligent HVAC automation without the usual capital project.
-PlaceOS uses your existing Wi-Fi and BMS infrastructure to infer real-time occupancy and control HVAC accordingly—reducing energy costs from day one.
+PlaceOS uses your existing Wi-Fi sensors, network & scheduling systems combined with BMS infrastructure to infer real-time occupancy and control HVAC accordingly—reducing energy costs from day one.

 ## Automate HVAC usage based on actual presence